Jeff Wechsler concentrates his practice in the areas of water, environmental, natural resources, public utility regulation, and complex litigation.

 - Successfully represented large water project in NEPA litigation in federal court.

-- Defended energy, utility, and other industry against enforcement actions brought by the New Mexico Environment Department under the Air Quality Control Act.
+- Defended energy, utility, and other industry against numerous enforcement actions brought by the New Mexico Environment Department under the Air Quality Control Act.

 - Obtained injunctive relief in state court against the New Mexico Environment Department preventing enforcement of improper permit condition.